rust-lang/rfcs/text/0000-enum-variant-types.md

     println!("a is {}", a);
 }
 ```
-- One can project the fields of a variant type, similarly to tuples or structs:
+- You may project the fields of a variant type, similarly to tuples or structs:

 ```rust
 fn print_A(a: Sum::A) {